ianfmc/livewell-nadex/README.md

 ## Next Steps

-- Complete **Sprint 2.5** tasks to stand up the monorepo structure and shared library.
-- Proceed to **Sprint 3** to add bucket guards and establish a stable backtesting baseline using the shared `nadex_common` package.
+- Proceed to **Sprint 4** for ML feature engineering and out-of-sample validation.